nltk/nltk_book/en/app-issues.rst

   a goal of language analysis is to arrive at the so-called "deep structures" that represent meaning.

-* Our docutils to docbook conversion process does not correctly handle grammatical categories, which are rendered in italics instead of small caps.

 * The diagrams of the book need to be set in grayscale and high-resolution, for the hardcopy version.